TrellixVulnTeam/python-majordome_515B/README.md

 _**NOTE: this package is its early stages of development and any interface might change to keep compatibility with future versions.
 Please wait until it has reached a minimum level of maturity to use it in your projects.
 Any contributions are welcome.**_

-General Python utilities and extended types.
+General Python utilities and extended types: a pool of boilerplate code.

 ## Install